The Architect (2006 film): Plot

 Leo Waters is a successful architect, who also teaches architecture at a local university.
-He has a strained relationship with his family, including his wife Julia, who is a housewife who spends her time tending to their luxurious modern house, their son Martin, who recently dropped out of college and has no interest to follow in his father's footsteps and become an architect, and their daughter Christina, who he watches inappropriately at times.
+He has a strained relationship with his family, including his wife Julia, a housewife who spends her time tending to their luxurious modern house, their son Martin, who recently dropped out of college and has no interest to follow in his father's footsteps and become an architect, and their daughter Christina, whom he watches inappropriately at times.

-Tonya Neely is a cleaning lady who lives in a state-funded high-rise public housing project Leo has designed several years ago in Chicago's South Side.
+Tonya Neely is a cleaning lady who lives in a state-funded high-rise public housing project Leo designed several years ago in Chicago's South Side.
 Her son committed suicide and her eldest daughter is a young single mom.
-Meanwhile, Cammie, her youngest daughter attends a prestigious school on a scholarship and lives with a wealthy family Tonya's knows from her work.
+Meanwhile, Cammie, her youngest daughter attends a prestigious school on a scholarship and lives with a wealthy family Tonya knows from her work.

 Tonya leads a community effort to demolish the housing project and build a new better one instead.
 In an attempt to gain support for her cause, Tonya reaches out to Leo in a lecture and asks him to sign her petition calling for the demolition of the project.
 He initially defends his work, but later comes up with an idea on how to improve the project by modifying its current design without the need for a complete demolition.
-He later invites Tonya to his house to share his vision but she is appalled by his proposed approach, especially as he has not bothered to visit the project since it was first built.
+He later invites Tonya to his house to share his vision but she is appalled by his proposed approach, especially as he has not bothered to visit the project since it was built.

 Meanwhile, Martin travels to the housing project to see it for himself, and meets Shawn, young gay prostitute who lives in the project.
-Shawn had committed suicide by jumping off a roof of a building, in the same manner Tonya's own son killed himself.
+Shawn had attempted suicide by jumping off a roof of a building, in the same manner Tonya's own son killed himself.

 Leo goes to the housing project to meet Tonya.
-He tell her that he agrees to sign her petition, but she informs him that the authorities have already agreed to demolish the project.
-Martin walks to the roof of one of the building where he unexpectedly bumps into his own father, and they share a silent emotional glaze.
+He tells her that he agrees to sign her petition, but she informs him that the authorities have already agreed to demolish the project.
+Martin walks to the roof of one of the buildings, where he unexpectedly bumps into his own father, and they share a silent emotional gaze.